TomerKalimi/Twitter/README.md

 People tend and are recommended to use 2 hashtags in their tweet.

 For example,
-"#bigdata term can be related also to #finTech or #mobile etc’."
+#bigdata term can be related also to #finTech or #mobile etc’.

 ## Make it Work